DriesDD/Python-watch/readme.md

 # Python-watch

 This is a 20-minute presentation introducing the amazing language of python, given to the web dev class at BeCode.
-For this presentation the audience to be familiar with html, any logic-based programming language, use of the terminal, and the concept of a web framework (laravel/symphony/RoR...)
+For this presentation the audience is to be familiar with html, any logic-based programming language, use of the terminal, and the concept of a web framework (laravel/symphony/RoR...)

 ## Script for the watch: